ARGOeu/argo-web-api/doc/v2/docs/reports.md

 <a id='1'></a>

 # GET: List Recomputation Requests
-This method can be used to retrieve a list of existing reports or a single report according to its UUID.
+This method can be used to retrieve a list of existing reports or a single report according to its ID.

 ## Input
 ### URL